hatsune-miku/libairx/README.md

 This project (libairx) is part of AirX, the cross-platform text and file sharing system.

-`libairx` is a Rust library that empowers AirX with LAN discovery and LAN data transmission.
+`libairx` is a Rust library that provides AirX with LAN discovery and LAN data transmission.
 You can find other AirX-related projects here:

 - [AirX Demo Video](https://hatsune-miku.github.io/airx.html)